 The total length of the plastron in RAM 28750 is 390 mm along the midline.
-As reconstructed in ventral view (Figure 2B, 2D), the plastron has a blunt, slightly trapezoidal anterior plastral lobe and a more rounded posterior plastral lobe, similar to the conditions in Neurankylus baueri (e.g., USNM 8344), Neurankylus eximius (e.g., TMP 1999.055.0134 and 2003.012.0171), and Neurankylus lithographica (fig. 5 in Larson et al., 2013; Gaffney, 1972; Joyce & Lyson, 2015; Sullivan et al., 2013).
+As reconstructed in ventral view (Figure 2B, 2D), the plastron has a blunt, slightly trapezoidal anterior plastral lobe with a squared-off anterior border and a more rounded posterior plastral lobe, similar to the conditions found in many Neurankylus, such as Neurankylus baueri (e.g., USNM 8344), Neurankylus eximius (e.g., TMP 1999.055.0134 and 2003.012.0171), Neurankylus torrejonensis (NMMNH P-9049; Lyson et al., 2016), and Neurankylus lithographicus (fig. 5 in Larson et al., 2013; Gaffney, 1972; Joyce & Lyson, 2015; Sullivan et al., 2013).
 This contrasts with the narrower and triangular anterior plastral lobe and a more trapezoidal posterior plastral lobe of taxa such as Plesiobaena antiqua (e.g., TMP 1985.058.0045; Brinkman, 2003b) and Thescelus insiliens (e.g., AMNH 1108; Hay, 1908) or and the rounded, roughly identical anterior and posterior plastral lobes of Eubaena hatcheri (CM 115; Joyce & Lyson, 2015).
 The anterior lobe of the plastron in RAM 28750 has a length of 110 mm, and the posterior plastral lobe has a length of 125 mm.
 The anterior plastral lobe would have been obscured by the carapace and not visible in dorsal view, unlike the condition in Thescelus spp. (e.g., USNM 12818, AMNH 1108; Gaffney, 1972, Sullivan et al., 2013).
+The posterior plastral lobe in RAM 28750 is larger than the anterior plastral lobe, although the proportions are variable within Neurankylus (Lichtig & Lucas, 2018).
+The axillary and inguinal buttresses on RAM 28750 are relatively well developed and contact the costals, as is typical of Baenidae (joyce & Lyson, 2015).

 Due to weathering, sulci and patterns on the plastron and carapace were difficult to identify, but some details are visible under low angle illumination (Figure 2D).
-RAM 28750 has an omega-shaped femoral-anal sulcus on the plastron, a defining trait seen in many Baenodda (Smith et al., 2017, Brinkman, 2003b, Joyce & Lyson, 2015), whereas Neurankylus spp. have straight or v-shaped femoral-anal sulci (Joyce & Lyson, 2015; Larson et al., 2013).
-The gular scutes are relatively large compared to the overall anterior plastral lobe (Figure 2D).
+When mirrored, RAM 28750 has an omega-shaped femoral-anal sulcus on the plastron, a defining trait seen in many Baenodda (Smith et al., 2017, Brinkman, 2003b, Joyce & Lyson, 2015, Adrian et al., 2023), whereas described specimens of Neurankylus spp. have straight or v-shaped femoral-anal sulci (Joyce & Lyson, 2015; Larson et al., 2013).
+We do note that because the sulcus is preserved only on one side in RAM 28750, and parts are somewhat difficult to see, that a definitive bilateral omega-shaped sulcus cannot be verified.
+Furthermore, the sulcus may have an element of asymmetry and sinuousness even in Neurankylus (e.g., N. eximius, TMP 1999.055.0134; see figure 3 in Larson et al., 2013).
+The gular scutes (sensu Joyce & Lyson, 2015) are relatively large compared to the overall anterior plastral lobe (Figure 2D).
 Unfortunately, only the most lateral portion of the extragular scute border is preserved, and it is not possible to determine if the extragular scutes contacted each other along the midline.
 None of the sutures between plastral bones is visible.

-The carapace has a relatively uniform oval profile in dorsal view, with a slight narrowing just anterior to the midpoint.
+The carapace has a relatively uniform oval profile in dorsal view, with a slight narrowing just anterior to the carapace’s anteroposterior midpoint.
 The carapace is 450 mm in maximum length as preserved, which matches smaller Neurankylus specimens, typically measuring over 500 mm in length.
 The relatively large size differs from the condition in many species in Baenodda, which (excepting Chisternon undatum and Boremys grandis) typically are around half the size of most Neuranklyus specimens (Joyce & Lyson, 2015).